darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 ## Git ignore the local config file

-Just like a .env file you would want to git ignore your local copy of the configuration
+Just like a .env file you will want to `.gitignore` your local copy of the configuration.

+Add to `.gitignore`

 ```shell
 runtime-config.js